Quadratic Chabauty: p-adic height pairings and integral points on hyperelliptic curves: The local height pairing as a Coleman function

 where $\theta$ is a holomorphic form on $U$ and the integrals are indefinite.
-There is the indeterminancy of the constant of integration and of the form $\theta$.
+There is the indeterminacy of the constant of integration and of the form $\theta$.
 Note that the constant of integration for the $\bom_i$ simply adds to $\theta$ holomorphic forms on $C$.
 Thus we have

 where $\theta'$ is holomorphic on $U$.
-We would like to show that the right hand side vanishes.
+We would like to show that the right hand side is a constant and then compute this constant.

 First we argue that the form $\theta'$ extends to a holomorphic form on $C$.
-To see this we observe that it follows from~\eqref{eq:bom} that $\omega_i (\int \bom_i )$ has a simple pole at infinity and no other pole.
-On the other hand, since $\omega_0$ has no poles or zeros outside infinity, $t(x)$ as a section of $\tang$ also has no such zeros and poles outside infinity.
+To see this, we observe that it follows from~\eqref{eq:bom} that $\omega_i (\int \bom_i )$ has a simple pole at infinity and no other pole.
+On the other hand, since $\omega_0$ has no poles or zeros outside infinity, $\cansec(x)$ as a section of $\tang$ also has no such zeros and poles outside infinity.
 It follows that the form $d\tau$ also has a simple pole at infinity and no other pole.
-Indeed, by~\cite[Definition~4.1]{Bes00} and the ensuing remarks, if $s$ is a non-vanishing section of $\tang$, then locally for the analytic topology, $\tau$ looks like $\loti(s) +d\log(t/s)$ with $\loti(s) $ analytic.
+Indeed, by~\cite[Definition~4.1]{Bes00} and the ensuing remarks, if $s$ is a non-vanishing section of $\tang$, then locally for the analytic topology, $\tau$ looks like $\loti(s) +\log(\cansec/s)$ with $\loti(s) $ analytic.
 Thus, $\theta'$ has a simple pole at infinity, but since it is meromorphic, the residue theorem implies that it is in fact holomorphic on $C$ (one can directly compute the residue at infinity and easily discover that it is $0$).

-Next we claim that $\theta = 0$.
-This is because both $\tau$ and the integral on the right hand side of the theorem are symmetric with respect to the hyperelliptic involution $w$.
-For $\tau$ this follows from functoriality of the height pairing similar to the way it is proved in~\cite{Bes12}.
+Next we claim that $\theta' = 0$.
+This is because both $\tau$ and the integral on the right hand side of~\eqref{Thm21eq} are symmetric with respect to the hyperelliptic involution $w$.
+For $\tau$ this follows from functoriality of the local height pairing.
+Namely, as the involution preserves the complementary space $W$, the Green function $G$, which depends only on $W$ and the branch of the $p$-adic log, is preserved as well.
+The tangent vectors used for normalizations are multiplied by $-1$ but since $\log(-1)=0$, the normalization is maintained as well by~\cite[Proposition 3.4 and Definition 2.1 (iii)]{Bes12}.
 For the integral, we first note that all forms considered are anti-symmetric with respect to $w$.
-Then the integral of a $\bom_i$ is anti-symmetric up to a constant, and this is $0$ because the constant term with respect to a parameter which is itself anti-symmetric is $0$.
-Thus, all terms $\omega_i \int_{t_0}^y \bom_i$ are symmetric, and their integral is so as well.
-Consequently, $\theta$ is a holomorphic symmetric form on $C$, hence $0$.
+Then the integral of $\bom_i$ is anti-symmetric up to a constant, and this is $0$ because the constant term with respect to a parameter which is itself anti-symmetric is $0$.
+Thus, all terms $\omega_i \int_{\cansec_0}^y \bom_i$ are symmetric, and their integral is so as well.
+Consequently, $\theta'$ is a holomorphic symmetric form on $C$, hence $0$.